 8. Do you want that boondocks feel in your rustic man cave? – Truck yeah!

 We couldn’t refrain from sharing this incredible man cave.
 No, that’s not a real Chevy truck backed into the man cave, don’t worry; it’s a replica that doubles as a couch.
 With a few throw pillows, you’ll spend all day here, staring up at the canopy of lights made to look like stars.

 You could easily recreate this Chevy couch using the upcycling techniques I’ve already mentioned in this post.
 An old Chevy from a junkyard and a blow torch is all you need to strip down an old wreck to create that awesome couch.
-Obviously this type of decor requires a large entrance to get it in thus making it ideal for an outdoor barn or similar outbuilding.
+Obviously this type of décor requires a large entrance to get it in thus making it ideal for an outdoor barn or similar outbuilding.

 There are more great details to talk about in this man cave.
 We like the hay bales near the ceiling quite a lot.
 The simple dark leather cinema recliners actually points towards a large TV.

 The rest of decor is quick minimalist but it works well with the theme.
-Though, again for this man cave we would add vintage garage and road signs and other garage styled man cave decor.
+Though, again for this man cave we would add vintage garage and road signs and other garage styled man cave décor.
 Other than that this rustic man cave is pretty much perfect.

-Rustic on a budget
+9. Rustic man cave ideas on a budget

 You don’t need to spend a fortune on your rustic-inspired man cave.
 With lots of wood and a drill, you can make something fantastic happen.

 Just look at the example below to see what what’s possible on a tight budget.
 The wood beams and ceiling and wall paneling are all done by hand.
 Even the structural pillars have been covered with wood.